The Durham Boat Project

 A Historic Collaboration for America’s 250th Anniversary

-In partnership with The Friends of Washington Crossing Park (FWCP) and the Independence Seaport Museum (ISM), we are embarking on an exciting project to construct a full-scale, 40-foot replica of a Durham boat—the very type of vessel that George Washington and his army used to cross the Delaware River on Christmas night in 1776 at Washington Crossing Historic Park.
-This major 2026 project will be a centerpiece of the Park’s expanded interpretive offerings as we approach our nation’s 250th anniversary.
-This exciting project is being brought to life thanks to generous grant support from The McLean Contributionship, the Connelly Foundation, the Albert W. Bader Foundation, and the kind contributions of Chris and Mary Jane Beck, as well as Gordon and Barbara Heiser.
+The Friends of Washington Crossing Park (FWCP) and the Independence Seaport Museum (ISM) have partnered to construct a full-scale, 40-foot replica of a Durham boat—the type of vessel George Washington and his army used to cross the Delaware River on Christmas night in 1776.
+The replica will become a centerpiece of the park’s expanded interpretive offerings as our nation commemorates its 250th anniversary.
+This historic project has been made possible through the generous support of the Albert W. Bader Foundation, Americana Corner, Bucks County Foundation, Chris and Mary Jane Beck, the Connelly Foundation, Gordon and Barbara Heisler, Lorna Hainesworth, Pennsylvania Society of the Cincinnati Charitable Foundation, and The McLean Contributionship.

 Experience History Like Never Before

-The boat will be constructed using traditional materials and techniques as much as possible, and once completed, it will be installed along the banks of the Delaware River as part of a new interpretive trail.
+The boat was constructed using traditional materials and techniques whenever possible.
+Once the finishing work is complete, it will be installed along the banks of the Delaware River as part of a new interpretive trail.

 This trail is being developed in partnership with the Department of Conservation and Natural Resources and 106 Group, experts in cultural heritage planning and exhibit design.

-You’ll have the opportunity to climb aboard the replica Durham boat and imagine what it was like to prepare for Washington’s crossing, giving them a hands-on experience.
+You’ll have the opportunity to climb aboard the replica Durham boat and imagine what it was like to prepare for Washington’s crossing through an immersive, hands-on experience.
 This interactive installation will immerse visitors in the history of the American Revolution, offering a glimpse into the lives of the soldiers who made this journey possible.

-The Independence Seaport Museum was chosen for this project due to its expertise in building historic boats.
-Using their skills, the Boat Shop staff and volunteers will create a historically accurate boat, while incorporating modern modifications to ensure it remains durable for outdoor exposure and ADA accessible.
+The Independence Seaport Museum was selected for this project because of its expertise in building historic boats.
+ISM’s Seaport Boat Shop staff and volunteers created a historically accurate replica while incorporating modern modifications to make the installation durable for outdoor exposure and accessible to visitors with disabilities.

 An Interactive Educational Experience